 Jackie and I look forward to assisting you list, market and timely sell your beautiful yacht!
-Take a look around the site and a moment to drop us a line with more info about yourself and the boat you would like us to sell or your dream boat you are interested in having us find for you!
+Take a look around our site and a moment to drop us a line (firstname.lastname@example.org) with more info about yourself and the boat you would like us to sell and your dream boat you are interested in having us find for you!

 (Scroll down to view our many new listings!)